juriejan/yai-kandu-manual/content.md

 ## 3. Using the menu to Navigate form data entry

+*Note: Ensure that the GPS on your device is enabled before entering and saving a form, see section 8 on "How to switch on GPS on your device"*

 ### 3.1 Start from map view (seen in 2.6) and tap menu-icon top left of screen
 ![screenshot](./images/map.jpg)